lisablunt/lisablunt.github.io/map/README.md

 What I worked on:

-* Styled marker symbols in Mapbox.js
+* Styled marker symbols and added caption and date popups with [simplestyle](http://https://www.mapbox.com/help/define-simplestyle/)

 * Updated city coordinates

-* Added caption and date popups with [simplestyle](http://https://www.mapbox.com/help/define-simplestyle/)

 * Linked HTML, CSS, and JavaScript files to display map